typelevel/typelevel.github.com/_events/2017-03-23-summit-nyc.md

 ## Venue

-This event will take place at 26 Bridge Event Space, 26 Bridge Street, Brooklyn, New York.
+This event will take place at [26 Bridge Event Space](http://www.26bridge.com/), 26 Bridge Street, Brooklyn, New York.
+Note that the picture on Street View is outdated!

 {% include venue_map.html %}